How AI is Changing User Experience

 Computer Vision

-Computer vision replicates human visual perception functions.
+Computer vision replicates the functions of human visual perception.
 AI systems can now successfully classify, detect and segment visual inputs across various formats.

 Computer vision powers use cases like: